 The Cheltenham Gold Cup is, by many indicators, the biggest National Hunt race of the season.
 It’s not the only Gold Cup run at Cheltenham racecourse though.
-The Racing Post Gold Cup, which was previously the Caspian Caviar Gold Cup and also known as the December Gold Cup, has taken place annually at Cheltenham since 1963.
+The AIS December Gold Cup, which was previously known as the Racing Post and Caspian Caviar Gold Cup has taken place annually at Cheltenham since 1963.

 It’s a very different race to the March Gold Cup though, as it is run over a distance of 2m4½f, includes 17 fences for the horses to overcome and is held at Grade 3 level.
-The Racing Post Gold Cup is also a handicap and a very competitive one at that.
+The December Gold Cup is also a handicap and a very competitive one at that.

 December Gold Cup Past Winners